sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collector/04-components/target.md

 #### Application target Manager

 Here you can indicate which attribute contains application manager.
 For instance, you can indicate which "-attribute contains manager HR code-", the "-expertise domain-" as well as "-attribute containing comments-" related to application manager.
 You can as well fill delegation information such as the "_attribute containing the delegation flag_", the "_delegation priority_", the "_start date_", the "_end date_", and the "_reason_".
-More informations regarding manager property is available under the article: [Manager target](docs/igrc-platform/collector/components/targets/manager-target/manager-target.md)
+More information regarding manager property is available under the article: [Manager target](#manager-target)

 ![Application target](./images/Application_target_image2.png "Application target")